steerpike100/selenium-maven-template/README.md

 You have probably got outdated driver binaries, by default they are not overwritten if they already exist to speed things up.
 You have two options:

 - `mvn clean verify -Doverwrite.binaries=true`
-- Delete the `selenium_standalone_binaries` folder in your resources directory
+- Delete the `selenium_standalone_binaries` folder in your resources directory"# selenium-maven-template"